📝BlogJetmeawayTrips

 Best for: The lowest reliable-brand price point in the Bussy-Saint-Georges zone.

-27. Kyriad Marne-la-Vallée Bussy-Saint-Georges — A solid mid-budget chain option, slightly more comfortable than the Ibis Budget tier without stepping up to full mid-range pricing.
+23. Kyriad ECO Marne-la-Vallée (Saint-Thibault-des-Vignes) — A solid mid-budget chain option just outside Bussy-Saint-Georges, slightly more comfortable than the Ibis Budget tier without stepping up to full mid-range pricing.
 Family rooms are available.

 Kyriad's French-owned, family-run heritage shows in small ways — a slightly more personal reception experience than the larger international chains, and family rooms that are configured with genuine thought for two adults and two children rather than a standard double with a rollaway bolted on.